sho-kawano/sho-kawano.github.io/_pages/1_about.md

 I'm always changing but people often describe me as energetic, funny, and open.
 I love traveling, cooking, sports, gardening, and spending time with my girlfriend Laura.
 I try to value experiences more than stuff.
 I'm also blessed to have many friends and a loving family.

-Insight Meditation practice & philosophy has and continues to change my life for the better.
+Insight Meditation practice & Buddhist philosophy has and continues to change my life for the better.

 #### A Few Highlights